Former Rutgers star Phil Sellers, who led program to only Final Four, dies at 69

 Sellers was then selected in the third round of the 1976 NBA Draft by the Detroit Pistons.
 He spent one year in the league in Detroit, where he averaged 4.5 points in 7.5 minutes per game.

 “Phil Sellers is Rutgers royalty.
-He is the greatest player on the greatest team in our program’s history,” current Rutgers coach Steve Pikiell .
+He is the greatest player on the greatest team in our program’s history,” current Rutgers coach Steve Pikiell said in a statement.
 “His jersey is one of three that hang up in the rafters at Jersey Mike’s Arena.
 He was the ultimate role model for our current Scarlet Knights.
 Rutgers men’s basketball sends our deepest condolences to his family and loved ones.
 We love you Phil ‘The Thrill'!”